-Exotic sports cars – what a delight.
-Now be let’s be honest; who here has never wanted to sit behind a wheel of a Ferrari, Lamborghini, or Maserati?
+Exotic cars – what a delight.
+Now be let’s be honest; who here has never wanted to sit behind a wheel of a Ferrari, Lamborghini, Maserati, or another one of these premium cars?
 Ugh, I quiver and quake, just thinking about it!

 Let me back up a little bit.
 The way this story begins is that my Acura RDX lease is almost up and I, being Mr. “Living It Up for Less”, want to pay less but still have a sweet machine.
 I’m too cheap to pay for another Acura, but still want a sleek, luxurious whip.
 So, I did what I do – research.

 As a result of that digging, my wife Lily and I had almost settled on leasing a Volkswagen Tiguan SE, which to me kind of straddles the line between luxury and, well, not luxury.
 It’s nice, supple, and has a certain cool-kid cachet, but it’s much cheaper than an Acura.

 So we were almost ready to pull that Tiguan trigger when we decided to call an auto broker, upon a recommendation from one of Lily’s work friends.
 (Auto brokers try to find great deals for you).
 And when we did, the man seduced us with an idea we’re currently pondering: to lease an Alfa Romeo Stelvio, a sporty Italian luxury SUV that looks and rides as sexy as it sounds.